ArchticTech/TorontoCondomania/README.md

 - Streamlined development efforts by merging the Masam branch into the main branch.
 - Made minor enhancements to the UserController for improved user management.

+**In Next JS Client Side Application**
+- Developed the registration functionality, making it easier for users to join the platform.

 ## Tuesday, October 10:

 **In Laravel Admin and APIs:**
 - Successfully completed the token generation for the login API, enhancing authentication and user access.

+**In Next JS Client Side Application**
+- Implemented registration and email verification pop-up functionality, enhancing user account management.

 ## Wednesday, October 11:

 **In Laravel Admin and APIs:**
 - Enhanced application security by integrating token middleware to validate tokens effectively.

+**In Next JS Client Side Application**
+- Created a loading icon for improved user experience.
+- Successfully completed the login functionality, allowing users to access their accounts.

 ## Thursday, October 12:

 **In Laravel Admin and APIs:**
 - Made minor refinements in the authentication token request for improved performance and reliability.

+**In Next JS Client Side Application**
+- Created an API proxy, enhancing communication between the application and external services.